Portland Adventist Academy has a rich and successful history of music. Students of all levels are encouraged and welcome to experience its gift.

 ~ Jack Blashishin

-Our Guitar & Theory, and Performance & Production students learn from young alumnus, Erik Peterson, a student of Tim Ellis.
+Our Guitar & Theory, and Performance & Production students learn from young alumnus, Jeremy Long, a student of Tim Ellis.
 In these courses, students grow in their music abilities and potentially move on to demonstrate their growth in our professional recording studio, where they learn to engineer sound as professionals.
-Peterson helps students learn more than an instrument alone.
+Long helps students learn more than an instrument alone.
 His goal is to raise true musicians.

 The Portland Adventist String Orchestra provides musical opportunities for serious and committed young musicians in our school and community.
 Students gain valuable experience and mentorship during their rehearsals and later take joy in the thrill of performing with world known soloists.